A Guide to Rust ORMs in 2025

 }

 This automatically allows Diesel to type-check your struct without you needing to do anything.
-Diesel also has a section of documentation dedicated to helping you tackle the various trait-related errors, which you can find here.
+Diesel also has documentation for understanding compile-time error messages dedicated to helping you tackle the various trait-related errors.

 Using Diesel with Shuttle

-At the moment Diesel isn’t supported out of the box, but a community plugin has been created to allow you to use Diesel (via diesel-async
+At the moment Diesel isn't supported out of the box, but a community plugin for using Diesel with Shuttle has been created to allow you to use Diesel (via diesel-async) with Shuttle natively.

 To use it, you need to run the following command: